RECETOX/MSMetaEnhancer/paper/paper.md

 The supported metadata attributes include InChI, InChIKey, SMILES, IUPAC chemical name, chemical formula, CAS number, and others.
 The particular available conversions can be found in the documentation via https://msmetaenhancer.readthedocs.io/ and are open to extension.
 Finally, the obtained metadata are validated to ensure their correct form (currently, `matchms` validators are employed for this task).
+For an overview of the annotation process, see Figure 1.

 ![Schematic overview of MSMetaEnhancer annotation workflow. \label{fig:scheme}](scheme.png)